jmduke/jmduke-jekyll/_posts/2019-03-25-solvable-problems-in-a-mid-stage-side-project.md

 6. Buttondown's marketing funnel is non-existent.
 This hasn't really been that big of a problem, thanks to people just being dope and sharing it, but "hope someone with influence likes the product" isn't a sustainable way of growing.
 7. My approach to CSS within emails is really bad and needs to be entirely overhauled.
 Ideally, automatic inlining would be inclusive of this effort.
+8. Costs are too high.
+Per-subscriber margin is still good, but not good enough.

 An entirely separate — and scarier/more interesting — list would be: all of the things that are wrong with Buttondown that I am unaware of.
 (If you know of something that may be on this list, please let me know.)